-Airlines can't charge extra fee for issuing boarding pass at check-in counters: Aviation Ministry | Business
+Airlines can't charge extra fee for issuing boarding pass at check-in counters: Aviation ministry | Business

 ALSO READ

+SpiceJet freighter aircraft returns to Kolkata due to its unserviceable weather radar

+Passenger safety is paramount: Aviation Minister Scindia following DGCA's notice to SpiceJet regarding 8 incidents in last 18 days.

-SpiceJet has failed to establish safe, efficient and reliable air services under Aircraft Rules, 1937: DGCA.
+DGCA issues show cause notice to SpiceJet for 'failing to establish safe, efficient and reliable air services'